bsc-pm/dlb/doc/user_guide/source/how_to_run_talp.rst

 - The name "Global" (case-insensitive) is reserved and cannot be used for any user-defined region.
 If the user attempts to register a region with this name, a pointer to the global region will be returned.
-- The names "all" and "none" (case-insensitive) are reserved and cannot be used.
-Attempting to register a region with these names will result in an error.
+- The name "all" (case-insensitive) is reserved and cannot be used.
+Attempting to register a region with this name will result in an error.
 - For user-defined regions, the name is case-sensitive, can contain up to 128 characters, and may include spaces (though spaces must be avoided when